Vaadin Servlet Auto-Loading

 When running Vaadin 8 via Spring Boot, the important code is at VaadinServletConfiguration.vaadinServlet()

-(which creates the SpringVaadinServlet
+(which creates the SpringVaadinServlet itself)

 and VaadinServletConfiguration.createServletRegistrationBean()

-(which creates the ServletRegistrationBean
+(which creates the ServletRegistrationBean).

-Note the @ConditionalOnMissingBean
+Note the @ConditionalOnMissingBean annotation

-which only creates the binding if the project doesn’t have a custom @WebServlet
+which only creates the binding if the project doesn’t have a custom @WebServlet extending

-from SpringServlet
+from SpringServlet.

-It’s not possible to add @VaadinServletConfiguration
+It’s not possible to add @VaadinServletConfiguration annotation to

 the auto-loaded servlet but that’s fine:

-annotation, and other settings are taken from Spring
+the UI is discovered via the @SpringUI annotation, and other settings are taken from Spring

 setting machinery.
 Actually, according to